bleroy/3d-junkyard/Decent800/readme.md

 ### Key caps

-You'll need a set of caps that you can order from me or from [WASD](https://www.wasdkeyboards.com/decentx-by-xl-freak-85-key-custom-cherry-mx-keycap-set.html).
+You'll need a set of caps that you can order from me or from GoblinTech.

 ![The Decent 800 modern layout](./Media/decent_atari_800_charcoalmakerpreview.png)